pakshinn/little-kids-pre-school-website/README.md

 # Installation

-1.Clone or download the repository. <br>
+1.Clone or download the <a href="https://github.com/lewisushindi/little-kids-pre-school-website"> repository<a/>. <br>
 2.Open the index.html file in your browser. <br>

 # Usage